webplatform/docs/guides/styling_forms_guide/index.md

 Unlike other form controls, <code>radio</code> controls not only allow but actually ''require'' that associated controls share the same <code>name</code>.

 These elements take their name from an interface common to mechanically tuned car radio sets.
-Unlike the programmable presets common to digitally tuned sets, mechanical “preset” buttons typically center the receiver on a range of frequencies within the band being tuned in, when pressed.
+Unlike the programmable presets common to digitally tuned sets, mechanical "preset" buttons typically center the receiver on a range of frequencies within the band being tuned in, when pressed.

 Both <code>checkbox</code> and <code>radio</code> controls allow a <code>checked</code> attribute, which if set activates the control by default when it is first rendered.

 The question of using <code>radio</code> controls instead of <code>checkbox</code> controls is best answered after considering a number of different factors.
 If you want the user to confirm a subjective choice (such as opting in to a mailing list), then <code>checkbox</code> controls are probably best.
-If you want instead for a user to choose between two objective options (like, say, gender), then <code>radio</code> controls should be used instead.
+If you want instead for a user to choose between two objective options (for example, gender), then <code>radio</code> controls should be used instead.

 ==== When there are just too many choices: select/option ====

-<pre>    …
+<pre>    ...
     &lt;label for="natureOfInquiry"&gt;General
     subject:&lt;/label&gt;
       &lt;select name="subject" class="medium" id="natureOfInquiry"&gt;